telerik/teststudio-docs/docs/features/project-settings/recording-options.md

 This setting determines the SelectDropDownType property value that will be used when recording selections in a drop-down control.
 Possible values are ByText, ByValue and ByIndex.

-> **Note!** This option concerns only the **Html Select** element and does not apply to any elements structure that looks like a dropdown in the browser.
+> **Note** This option concerns only the **Html Select** element and does not apply to any elements structure that looks like a dropdown in the browser.

 ## Simulate Real Clicks/Typing By Default